Tuliany/Tuliany/README.md

 **Inspiring quote 🤪**

-> if you're not happy single, you won't be happy in a relationship.
+> If you're not happy single, you won't be happy in a relationship.
 True happiness comes from closing 100 chrome tabs after solving an obscure programming bug.
 Not from someone else.

 **GitHub Disclaimer ⚠️**